Updating subclusters

 -

-In the Yandex Data Processing cluster description, change the
+In the description of the Yandex Data Processing cluster, edit the

 Make sure the settings are correct.